Bilateral Relations Switzerland–Nigeria

 Key aspects of diplomatic relations

-Relations between Switzerland and Nigeria focus on economic cooperation, migration issues, humanitarian aid, human rights, and peace promotion.
-These topics are discussed in depth at high-level meetings, as well as during political consultations and as part of annual dialogues on migration and human rights.
+As part of its Africa Strategy 2025–2028, Switzerland maintains close relations with Nigeria, its sixth-largest trading partner in Africa and its main supplier of crude oil since 2015.
+Bilateral relations cover economic cooperation, migration issues, humanitarian aid, human rights and peace promotion.
+These topics are discussed at high-level meetings, as well as during political consultations and regular dialogues on migration and human rights.

 Treaty database